Netcracker/KubeMarine/documentation/Installation.md

       namespaces: ["kube-system"]
 ```

-There are three parts of PSS configuration. `pod-security` enables or disables the PSS installation.
-The default profile is described in the `defaults` section.
+There are three parts of PSS configuration.
+* `pod-security` enables or disables the PSS installation
-`enforce` defines the policy standard that enforces the pods.
-It must be one of `privileged`, `baseline`, or `restricted`.
+* default profile is described in the `defaults` section and `enforce` defines the policy standard that enforces the pods
-For more information, refer to [Pod Security Standards](#https://kubernetes.io/docs/concepts/security/pod-security-admission/).
+* `exemptions` describes exemptions from default rules

 The PSS enabling requires spacial labels for plugin namespaces such as `nginx-ingress-controller`, `haproxy-ingress-controller`, `kubernetes-dashboard`, and `local-path-provisioner`.
 For instance: